osmandapp/web/main/docs/versions/future-android.md

 ### Quick Action to Change the Color Scheme of the Terrain

+In this release, we have added the ability to switch between [terrain](../user/plugins/contour-lines#terrain) color schemes, similar to switching between layers.
+This can be done using the Quick Actions tool.

-*Menu → Configure screen → Custom buttons → + → Add button → Add action → Topography → Change Terrain color scheme*
+_Menu → Configure screen → Custom buttons → + → Add button → Add action → Topography → Change Terrain color scheme_

 ![Color Scheme](../../blog/2024-06-19-android-4-8/img/color_scheme.png)

-In this release, we have added the ability to switch between terrain color schemes, similar to switching between layers.
-This can be done using the Quick Actions tool.

-### Color Palette Legend
+### Color Palettes Legend

+The legend provides an easy way to view and understand the different markings on the map.
+New color palettes have been added to display [**speed** for tracks](../user/map/tracks-on-map/track-appearance#color), [**line type** for routes](../user/navigation/guidance/map-during-navigation#color), [**altitude and slope** for terrain](../user/plugins/contour-lines#color-scheme), and all [**weather layer**](../user/plugins/weather#weather-layers) color palettes.

 <table class="image">
     <tr>